 USCJ Web Development Guidelines

-The USCJ Information Technology Committee oversees and facilitates the organization and distribution of information about USCJ and its affiliates on the Internet, and develops Web guidelines and policies.
-The USCJ Department of Information Technology and the regional computer committees administer accounts and provide technical support and advice.
-For more information, please contact Martin S. Kunoff, Director, USCJ Department of Information Technology.
+The USCJ Information Technology Committee oversaw and facilitated the organization and distribution of information about USCJ and its affiliates on the Internet, and developed web guidelines and policies.
+The USCJ Department of Information Technology administers accounts and provides technical support and advice.
+For more information, please contact Martin S. Kunoff, Senior Director, USCJ Department of Information Technology.

-The committee has developed the following guidelines to assist webmasters in preparing their organization's websites.
-If you have questions about the guidelines, contact the USCJ Department of Information Technology or the regional computer committee chair as appropriate.
+The committee developed the following guidelines to assist webmasters in preparing their organization's websites.
+If you have questions about the guidelines, contact the USCJ Department of Information Technology.

 - All materials included on the website must comply with U.S. copyright law and relevant licensing agreements.

 - All materials included on the web pages must be in accordance with USCJ policies and standards.
 All links to other web pages must be appropriate for an USCJ affiliated organization.
 An example of an inappropriate link would be one to a "Messianic Jewish" (also known as "Hebrew Christian") organization's website.
 See also the USCJ Policy on Advertising and Commercial Web Links.

 - The website must be approved by the synagogue president, school principal, chair of the school board, or appropriate officer or representative of other organizations.
-Authorization in writing or via email should be sent to the USCJ Department of Information Technology or the regional computer committee chairperson.
+Authorization in writing or via email should be sent to the USCJ Department of Information Technology.

 - All information in the web pages, including links to outside resources, should be current and valid.
 Each webmaster is required to maintain his or her own files and update, remove, or correct outdated materials.